azadix/mxl-filter-editor/README.md

     {
       "active": true,
       "show_item": true,
-      // Item quality decides the "rairty" of the item e.g. Normal, Magic, Unique, Honorific, etc..
+      // Item quality value decides the rarity of the item e.g. Normal, Magic, Unique, Honorific, etc..
 Default is "-1" which matches any rarity
       "item_quality": -1,
       // Ethereal has 3 states:
       // 0 - Either (default value), 1 - Yes, 2 - No